Thomas-D40/speech-to-act-module/PRPs/connect-llm-mcp-gateway.md

 5. If the utterance contains multiple facts, make multiple tool calls
 6. The RELEVANT KNOWLEDGE section shows valid dimension/value pairs from similar phrases

-DO NOT invent dimensions or values - only use what's available in the tool schema.
+DO NOT invent dimensions or values - only use what's available in the tool schema get_valid_dimensions().
 If no tool applies, respond with a text message explaining why."""

 # RAG context is injected dynamically - no hardcoded values here